How to Detect Microsoft Copilot-Generated Cover Letters

 Detecting Microsoft Copilot Cover Letters

-Microsoft Copilot by Microsoft is embedded in office 365 and windows.
+Microsoft Copilot by Microsoft is embedded in microsoft 365 apps, copilot chat, outlook, teams, word, and related work experiences.
 When used to generate cover letters,Microsoft Copilot produces content with characteristic patterns that EyeSift can identify through multi-layered analysis.

 Recruiters & HR Professionals should be particularly vigilant about AI-generated cover letters.
 EyeSift provides instant, free analysis to verify whether cover letters were written by Microsoft Copilot or a human author.